-- other students' work is copied or partly copied. - other people's designs, codes or images are presented as the student's own work. - phrases and passages are used verbatim without quotation marks and/or without a reference to the author or a web page. - Lecture notes are reproduced without due acknowledgement. - Plagiarism may take the form of similar work submitted by students who may have worked together.
+- other people's work and/or ideas are paraphrased and presented without a reference. - other students' work is copied or partly copied. - other people's designs, codes or images are presented as the student's own work. - phrases and passages are used verbatim without quotation marks and/or without a reference to the author or a web page. - Lecture notes are reproduced without due acknowledgement. - Plagiarism may take the form of similar work submitted by students who may have worked together.